This lovely, thoroughly revamped gardens is Moscow's chief source of flower power and that's a not a cultural metaphor. It really is...

 per Vasnetsova 13 · interesting places nearby

-Victor Vasnetsov (1848–1926) was a Russian-revivalist painter and architect famous for his historical paintings with mystical and fairy-tale subjects.
-In 1894 Vasnetsov designed his own house in Moscow, which is now a museum branch of the Tretyakov.
-Fronted by a colourful gate, it is a charming home in neo-Russian style, still filled with the original wooden furniture, a tiled stove and many of the artist’s paintings.
-The attic studio, where he once painted, is now hung with paintings depicting Baba Yaga and other characters from Russian fairy tales.
+Viktor Vasnetsov was a Russian-revivalist painter, who drew inspiration from fairy tales and village mysticism.
+In 1894, he designed his own house in Moscow, which is now a museum.
+Fronted by a colourful gate, it is a charming home in neo-Russian style filled with the original wooden furniture, a tiled stove and many of the artist’s paintings.
+The attic studio, where he once worked, is now adorned with paintings depicting Baba Yaga and other characters from Russian fairy tales.

 Early on, Vasnetsov was scorned for his fantastical style, as it was such a startling contrast to the realism of the Peredvezhniki (Wanderers, 19th-century art movement).
 Even Pavel Tretyakov, the most prominent patron of the arts at the time, refused to buy his paintings.
 However, by the turn of the century, he found a source of support in Savva Mamontov, whose financing drove the Russian revivalist movement.